 True, mothers are told not to let the baby sleep with the bottle in his mouth, as it may cause dental caries in the older baby, but they are not told to pull the bottle out of the baby’s mouth just as the baby starts falling asleep on the bottle.
 Falling asleep on the breast is not “allowed” for the breastfeeding baby, however.
 Falling asleep while breastfeeding is seen as a prelude to “sleep problems”.
 Falling asleep on the bottle is not seen as a prelude to “sleep problems”, but rather “great, the baby fell asleep because he is full”.
 Incidentally, breastfeeding the baby/toddler to sleep does not cause dental caries because of the complete difference between the way that bottle feeding works and how breastfeeding works.
 And how breastmilk is different from formula.

 The notion that breastfeeding is merely just another delivery system for milk leads to other wrongheaded advice from health professionals.
-So, frequently mothers are told that a baby does not need to feed during the night by 6 to 9 months of age (some pediatricians will say even by 4 months of age), and the fact that your 7 month old baby is still waking up in the night means he has a sleep problem and needs “sleep training”.
+So, frequently mothers are told that a baby does not need to feed during the night by 6 to 9 months of age (some pediatricians will say even by 4 months of age), and the fact that a 7 month old baby is still waking up in the night means he has a sleep problem and needs “sleep training”.
 How was it decided that a baby waking in the night is abnormal behaviour?
 Bottle feeding mentality!
 Bottle feeding formula often “stuffs” the baby at the “last” feeding of the day and so the baby sleeps longer.
 Bottle feeding parents are also more likely to “sleep train” their babies, which, essentially ignores the needs of the baby and teaches the baby to ignore his own needs.

-The fact that the baby is likely waking up for the comfort and security of the breast and not necessarily for “food” (though sometimes for food) does not enter the mind of the pediatrician/physician/public health nurse, etc. And once breastfeeding doesn’t happen for “food” it becomes dispensable, unnecessary, a waste of the mother’s time.
+The fact that the baby is likely waking up for the comfort and security of the breast and not necessarily for “food” (though sometimes for food) does not enter the mind of the pediatrician/physician/public health nurse, etc. And once breastfeeding doesn’t happen for “food” it becomes dispensable, unnecessary, a waste of the mother’s time and energy.
 The fact that breastfeeding is much more than a “natural” variety of bottle feeding, simply using a softer bottle, is something that is difficult for many, including health professionals, to integrate into their own bottle feeding way of thinking about infant feeding.

-Parents are frequently told to ignore the emotional and other aspects of breastfeeding by because the baby doesn’t need them, the “adviser” completely unaware that these may actually take precedence over the “food” aspect of the needs of older babies.
+Parents are frequently told to ignore the emotional and other aspects of breastfeeding because the baby doesn’t need them, the “adviser” completely unaware that these may actually take precedence over the “food” aspect of the needs of older babies.
 That older babies don’t always perceive breastfeeding as food or drink can be seen when watching an older child breastfeed and ask for water or food in the middle of the breastfeed and then happily return to breastfeeding.
 All these good things breastfeeding provides are turned into negatives more and more as the baby grows older.
 So a 2 year old falling asleep on the breast or wanting to breastfeed is seen as far more “dependent” than a young baby and a sign of the parents’ failure to “train” the baby earlier on.
-In fact, the security of the breast results in a much more independent child and adult.
+In fact, the security of the breast and breastfeeding results in a much more independent child and adult.
 A child does not become independent through insecurity; a child becomes independent when his need for security is assured and satisfied, by breastfeeding amongst other things.

-Mothers are blithely told very often that they must interrupt breastfeeding their toddler because of medication the mother must take and the fact that the toddler would cry day after day for hours at a time not being able to breastfeed is not even considered and the damage caused to the child seen as trivial.
+Mothers are blithely told very often that they must interrupt breastfeeding their toddler because of medication the mother must take and the fact that the toddler would cry day after day for hours at a time, not being able to breastfeed, is not even considered and the damage caused to the child seen as trivial.
 It is particularly galling because it is almost never necessary to interrupt breastfeeding for medication, even if the baby is a newborn.

 Why is breastfeeding not always “ideal”, “beautiful”, as suggested above?

 Unfortunately, breastfeeding is not always ideal or as beautiful as suggested above, not by a long shot.
-Many problems arise for many mothers and babies, most often because mothers are not getting started with breastfeeding in the ideal and beautiful way and not getting good help during those crucial first days or even after the first few days either.
+Many problems arise for many mothers and babies, most often because mothers are not getting started with breastfeeding in the ideal and beautiful way and not getting good help during those crucial first days or even after the first few days.
 Mothers get sore nipples, sore breasts, the baby is not getting enough from the breast or the mother is not getting the help that she needs in order to get the baby more milk from the breast.
 Even something as simple, (simple, if the helper is experienced and skilled), as how to latch a baby on is rarely taught well.
-Mothers are burdened with “rules” on how to breastfeed, such as “feed the baby on only one breast at a feeding“, feed the baby by the clock, use a nipple shield, interrupt breastfeeding for medications all of which lead frequently to difficult breastfeeding.
+Mothers are burdened with “rules” and less than helpful advice on how to breastfeed, such as “feed the baby on only one breast at a feeding“, feed the baby by the clock, use a nipple shield, interrupt breastfeeding for medications all of which lead frequently to difficult breastfeeding.

 In some countries, particularly the US, maternity leave is so inadequate, so pitiful, that breastfeeding often stops because the baby refuses the breast after being bottle fed much of the day, or the mother’s milk supply decreases and cannot kept up with pumping.